dkvz/img-lightbox/README.md

 I'm using the (es6-string-html)[https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html] VS Code extension to syntax highlight my templates, which is why there's somethings a `/*template*/` comment before string literals in the code.

+### Static assets
+The loading icon is currently inlined as a base64 data URL through using the `parcel-plugin-url-loader` Parcel plugin with default options.

+I used to keep it as a separate file but then I needed some kind of option to tell the class where the assets root is.

+My concern was that if you have many of these components, the data URL string gets copied a lot of times in memory.
+And I think that's kind of happening since it's cloned in many shadow DOM instances.

+Will be something to possibly optimize later.

 ### Using something else than parcel to build
 I'm not married to Parcel but I don't have time to fight bundlers right now.

 I hear this is a good one for libs: https://github.com/developit/microbundle - Might integrate in the future.

-## Resources
+## Resources and copyright notices
 - The hourglass icon has been modified from the GPL-licensed file here: https://fr.wikipedia.org/wiki/Fichier:Circle-icons-hourglass.svg

 ## TODO
 - [ ] Test on all browsers
+- [ ] Write tests
 - [ ] Don't forget to register the keyboard events
-- [ ] We should probably check for web component support before trying to register the whole thing when using it in prod
+- [ ] Document how to check for web component browser support
 - [x] Disable overflow on the fullscreen overlay
-- [ ] Make a shadow DOM version
+- [x] Make a shadow DOM version
 - [ ] Add support for lightbox over an svg tag instead of img
 - [ ] Support for iframes would be really cool
 - [ ] Link the repo in package.json